Renato Aragão

-Antônio Renato Aragão (born January 13, 1935), nicknamed Didi, is a Brazilian comedian actor, producer, filmmaker, TV presenter, singer and writer.
+Antônio Renato Aragão (born January 13, 1935), nicknamed Didi, is a Brazilian comedian actor, producer, filmmaker, TV presenter, singer, writer and lawyer.
 He is best known as Didi, because of his leading role in the television series Os Trapalhões.

 Didi was born in Sobral, Ceará.
-He obtained a degree in Law in 1961, but has never worked as a lawyer.
+He obtained a degree in law in 1961, but has never worked as a lawyer.
 For many years he was the host of the TV programme Criança Esperança on Globo TV.